vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 ---
-title: "All about Microsoft Bot Framework (Python), Azure Deployment and streaming content and  for GenAI apps"
+title: "All about Microsoft Bot Framework (Python), Streaming Content & Azure Deployment for GenAI powered Chatbots"
 excerpt: "Building a teams bot with Python Microsoft Bot framework is challenging.
 Here is an end to end guide to follow."
 coverImage: "/assets/blog/microsoft_bot/microsoft_bot_title.png"
 date: "2024-09-12T15:35:07.322Z"